lanl/PRISM/TributaryPCA.jl/README.md

 mpiexec -n 4 julia --project run_oja_mpi.jl 4 mpi_data
 ```

-For experiments with the non-distributed Oja's algorithm, using independent multivariate Gaussian data with a spkied covariance matrix:
+For experiments with the non-distributed Oja's algorithm, using independent multivariate Gaussian data with a spiked covariance matrix:

 ```julia
 using TributaryPCA